Fairness Index survey is live. Score your governance system in 5–8 minutes — contribute to the world’s first governance fairness dataset.

 Responsibility must count

-Authority without accountability is illegitimate
+Authority without proportionate accountability is structurally illegitimate

 3